xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ```

 However, unless the probability of an individual element being faulty is 0.5,
 this is not the case!
-Imagine probability of an individual fault is 0.1.
-The
+Imagine the probability of an individual fault is 0.1.
-following table captures the probabilities.
+The following table captures the probabilities.

 ```txt
  Untested | Probability | Cumulative